What’s happening October 2021?

 The Transportation Security Administration, the TSA, plans a big change on October 1, 2021.
 TSA will require travelers by air to present a Real ID compliant form of identification to pass airport security.

 Most of us present our state-issued driver license as ID.
-The Oregon DMV can’t start offering the option of a Real ID-compliant card until July 6, 2020.
+Oregon DMV began offering Real ID-compliant cards in July 2020.
 Washingtonians, if you have an Enhanced Driver License you are good to go.

 We expect nearly 1 million Oregonians are going to want the Real ID optional card.
 Even though the Oregon DMV is staffing up, there may not be enough time to meet the demand for Real ID-compliant Oregon driver licenses.